 The goals of the organization are as follows:

 The Executive Branch is overseen by the Office of the Governor.
-The current programs sponsored by Student Government through the Governor’s Administrative Cabinet include: the Office of the Treasurer, Jupiter Program Board, the Council of Student Organizations (COSO), Students Advocting Volunteer Involvement (SAVI), the Marketing Department, and the Northern Campuses Graduate Council (NCGC).
-Each of these offices and departments aim to serve all of the students of the MacArthur Campus.
+The current programs sponsored by Student Government through the Governor’s Administrative Cabinet include: the Office of the Treasurer, Jupiter Program Board, the Council of Student Organizations (COSO), Students Advocating Volunteer Involvement (SAVI), and the Marketing Department.
+Each of these offices and departments aim to serve all the students of the MacArthur Campus.
 The Legislative Branch is overseen by the Speaker of the MacArthur House of Representatives.
 Currently, the House of Representatives is composed of seven (7) voting members.
-The MacArthur Campus also has one (1) representative on the Student Court.
+The MacArthur Campus also has one (1) representative on the Student Court and three (3) Senators.

 Since 2007, Student Government and the MacArthur campus have exploded in terms of campus life and student involvement!
 SG believes that both academic and personal growth are vital to a real higher education experience.
 Students continue to be encouraged to participate in co-curricular activities and events designed to create and foster community spirit on the MacArthur Campus.
 Events, such as, concerts, campus clean-ups, volunteering with local non-profits, trips off-campus, lectures, and intramural sports are all just a few of the ways that programming is provided.

 Access to several student organizations on-campus provides a wide range of opportunities for students to experience different programs and events while being given the ability to develop their own leadership skills.
-The MacArthur Campus currently has over thirty (30) different active student organizations on campus, composing for a spectrum of affiliation from hobbies and sports, such as debate and running, to more ideological based organizations, such as faith- and political-based clubs.
-Student Government also funds different recreational facilities, such as two recreation fields, a swimming pool, tennis, volleyball, and basketball courts, and an 18-hole disc golf course.
+The MacArthur Campus currently has over twenty (20) different active student organizations on campus, composing for a spectrum of affiliation from hobbies and sports, such as debate and running, to more ideological based organizations, such as faith- and political-based clubs.
+Student Government also funds different recreational facilities, including two recreation fields, a pool, tennis court, sand volleyball court, and basketball court.